wardfont/git-tutorial/README.md

 ```

 This will write your configurations in `~/.gitconfig` and your credentials in `~/.git-credentials`.
 Make sure the latter is never publicly available, it is not encrypted.

+On GitHub, from your profile pictures, go to settings, choose "Developer options", "Personal access tokens", "Tokens (classic)", and choose "Generate new token (classic)".

+Give it a relevant name (e.g. device you are using), set the desired expiration, and check the "repo" box.
+Create the token and copy and paste it somewhere for later.

 ## User interface